nicholascok/ard-ps2/README.md

 ### Functions

-**Note:** In the following descriptions, *endpoint* refers to any device that is interpreting data output from the arduino, and *keyboard* refers to any PS/2 keyboard input device.
+**Note:** In the following descriptions, *endpoint* refers to any device that is interpreting data output from the arduino, and *keyboard* refers to any PS/2 input device (keyboard).

 | FUNCTION | DESCRIPTION |
 | -------- | ----------- |